An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Fri, Aug 15th: Verona City & Gardens

-• Food: We had a great dinner at Osteria al Duca (4.5 stars), which was a favorite.
+Food: We had a great dinner at Osteria al Duca, which was a favourite.

-• 9.30pm Carmina Burana Concert 2025 Carl Orff at the Arena Di Verona for the 2025 102nd Arena Di Verona Opera Festival
+Night: 9.30pm Carmina Burana Concert 2025 Carl Orff at the Arena Di Verona for the 2025 102nd Arena Di Verona Opera Festival.
+We purchased tickets to the Carmina Burana Concert at the Verona Arena, which was a once-in-a-lifetime experience.
+An open air theatre like the colosseum witnessing opera and a orchestra!
+It gave us chills.

 Sat, Aug 16th: Verona to Lake Garda & Southern Exploration

-• Car Hire: Picked up our Hertz car in Verona.
+Car Hire: Picked up our Hertz car in Verona our accommodation was walking distance (planned on purpose!)

-• Activities: We drove to the southern part of Lake Garda to explore.
-In Sirmione, we saw the Scaligero Castle and walked to the Roman ruins of Grotte di Catullo.
+Activities: We drove to the southern part of Lake Garda to explore before driving North.
+We stopped in Sirmione, we saw the Scaligero Castle and walked to the Roman ruins of Grotte di Catullo.
 We then drove north to our accommodation.

 Sun, Aug 17th: The town of lemone

-• Activities: Took the ferry from Riva Del Garda to Limone sul Garda (20 Euro total return).
-We explored the town, had a famous lemon sorbet inside a lemon, purchased lemonchello, dipped our feet in the water and came back on the Ferry.
+Activities: From We took the ferry from Riva Del Garda to Limone sul Garda (20 Euro total return).
+We explored the town, had a famous lemon sorbet inside a lemon, purchased limoncello and poured it in our lemon haha, dipped our feet in the water and came back on the Ferry.
+A picturesque town.

 Mon, Aug 18th: golf day in the french alps